-Property Type Description MinVersion string Indicates the minimum version of the Redfish Specification protocol support required by this Profile.
-This version shall be reported by the Redfish Service in the ServiceRoot property RedfishVersion.
-If this property is absent, the minimum value shall be '1.0.0'.
-Discovery string Indicates support requirements for the Redfish SSDP Discovery protocol.
+Property Туре Description MinVersion string Indicates the minimum version of the Redfish Specification protocol support required by this profile.
+This version shall be reported by the Redfish service in the ServiceRoot resource property RedfishVersion.
+The version shall be represented using a <major>.<minor>.<errata> format, including an optional errata version.
+If this property is absent, the minimum value shall be 1.0.0.</errata></minor></major> Discovery string Indicates support requirements for the Redfish SSDP discovery protocol.
 If this property is absent, there is no requirement for SSDP.
 See the Requirement values clause.
-HostInterface string Indicates support requirements for the Redfish Host Interface.
-If this property is absent, there is no requirement for a Host Interface.
+HostInterface string Indicates support requirements for the Redfish host interface.
+If this property is absent, there is no requirement for a host interface.
 See the Requirement values clause.
 ExpandQuery string Indicates support requirements for the \$expand query parameter.
-Additional Expand support requirements may be specified in the Resource entry for the ProtocolFeaturesSupported object within ServiceRoot .
+Additional expand support requirements may be specified in the resource entry for the ProtocolFeaturesSupported object within ServiceRoot.
 If this property is absent, there is no requirement for support of the \$expand query parameter.
 See the Requirement values clause.

-Property Type Description FilterQuery string Indicates support requirements for the \$filter query parameter.
+FilterQuery string Indicates support requirements for the \$filter query parameter.
 If this property is absent, there is no requirement for support of the \$filter query parameter.
 See the Requirement values clause.
 SelectQuery string Indicates support requirements for the \$select query parameter.
 If this property is absent, there is no requirement for support of the \$select query parameter.
 See the Requirement values clause.
-OnlyQuery string Indicates support requirements for the \mathtt{only} query parameter.
-If this property is absent, there is no requirement for support of the \mathtt{only} query parameter.
+OnlyQuery string Indicates support requirements for the only query parameter.
+If this property is absent, there is no requirement for support of the only query parameter.
 See the Requirement values clause.
 ExcerptQuery string Indicates support requirements for the excerpt query parameter.
 If this property is absent, there is no requirement for support of the excerpt query parameter.
 See the Requirement values clause.